TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 When an error occurs during the validation, then the method `errorAction()` of the current controller is called.
-The default ``errorAction()`` redirects the user to the last used form when possible, in order to give them a chance to correct the entries.
+The default ``errorAction()``, when possible, redirects the user to the last used form, in order to give them a chance to correct the entries.

 .. tip::